Asthma: Food for thought and lungs

 The small tubes deep in the lungs leading to the air sacs where oxygen and the waste product carbon dioxide are exchanged must be kept open and clean.
 If these tubes collapse because of inflammation and are clogged with mucus, air cannot enter or leave and the whole body suffers.
-To stay open and healthy, these tubes must have certain vitamins and minerals, which are found in food we eat each day.
+To stay open and healthy, these tubes must have certain vitamins and minerals that are found in the food we eat each day.

 For example, vitamin C is concentrated in the lungs and when it is absent, the small tubes are subject to collapse, which brings on wheezing.
 Vitamin C can be found abundantly in oranges and all other citrus fruits, broccoli, Brussel sprouts and strawberries.
 Vitamin C can also be taken as a supplement (500-1,000 mg per day).

-The wonderful element selenium also helps keep the lungs healthy.
-This mineral helps vitamins C and E do their jobs better.
+The wonderful element selenium also does a good job in keeping the lungs healthy.
+This mineral helps vitamin C and E to do their jobs better.
 Selenium is found in meats such as chicken and beef.
 Seafood and Brazil nuts are loaded with this mineral.
-If your diet is poor in this nutrient, a supplement of 200 mg may prove to be helpful.
+If your diet is poor in this nutrient, a supplement of 200 mg might prove to be helpful.